thautwarm/LanguageCollections/README.md

 - TongYuan MLang: [https://www.tongyuan.cc/release/syslab](https://www.tongyuan.cc/release/syslab)

     In short, TongYuan MLang to MATLAB is like QuickJS to NodeJS, but with extra support for common libraries.
 Unlike Octave, TongYuan MLang has a core language that is truely compatible to MATLAB core language, which is achieved by us without any known language specification in the world.
-TongYuan MLang is damn small and enjoys high performance linear algebra operations, but it heavily relies on the runtime of Julia programming languages.
+TongYuan MLang is damn small and enjoys high performance linear algebra operations, but it heavily relies on the runtime of the Julia programming language.

 - DianaScript: [https://github.com/thautwarm/DianaScript-JIT](https://github.com/thautwarm/DianaScript-JIT)